Daniel Suarez edges Blaney, Busch in thrilling 3-wide finish to claim Cup Series win at Atlanta - WTOP News

 Suarez was part of the 16-car pileup at the start of the second lap.
 Josh Williams’ Chevrolet was taken to the garage while expected contenders Alex Bowman, Austin Dillon, Tyler Reddick, Elliott, Bubba Wallace and Christopher Bell also remained in the race with damaged vehicles.

 The beneficiary was Logano, who served his pass-through penalty during the caution and emerged in 20th place at the restart.
-Logano’s dramatic recovery continued as he was 12th at the end of stage 1, won by McDowell.
+Logano’s dramatic recovery continued as he was 12th at the end of the first stage, won by McDowell.

 UP NEXT